Easy Steps Of Growing Lime Trees In Pots

 Removing too much of the canopy can impact the plant's growth and yield.
 Furthermore, when lime's bark is overexposed to the sun, it burns readily.

 Pruning your lime tree should be done soon after harvest, before the buds break, in early spring.
-If your lime tree gains the most from pruning, it must be done correctly and properly.
+If your lime tree gains the most from pruning, it must be done correctly.

 8. Keep Your Lime In Tip-Top Condition